 In October 2019, on the occasion of the 30th anniversary of the Czech Velvet Revolution, the wall was reconstructed and painted by a team of Czech and foreign professional artists assembled by Czech designer Pavel Stastny.
 Since then, the wall operates under certain rules: spraying is no longer allowed and people can leave their messages only in the white free zones.

 Therefore, John Lennon Wall has become an internal symbol of free expression for the people of Prague, but it has also become a popular and sometimes overcrowded tourist destination.
-However, it never loses its cultural significance and is definitely something you should put on your bucket list during a visit to Prague.
+However, it never loses its cultural significance and is definitely something you should put on your bucket list during a visit to Prague, the capital of Czech Republic.